 The first being that the private residence is owned and occupied by an individual (not a company) and;

 the Certificate of Fitness for Occupation or that the Certificate of Completion & Compliance has already been issued for that private residence.

 The only other time that RPGT is exempted is when the property is transferred between family members ‘by way of love and affection’.
 This only applies when transferring a property between husband and wife, parent and child and grandparent and grandchild.

 Property taxes in Malaysia are not as bad as one might expect.
-Apart from the SPA Stamp Duty and Real Property Gains Tax (RPGT), all the other costs are very manageable and even RPGT can be avoided completely or at the very least, kept to a minimum (if you’re a foreigner).
+Apart from the SPA Stamp Duty and Real Property Gains Tax (RPGT), all the other costs are very manageable and even RPGT can be kept to a minimum if you wait for 5 years.